Skip to Main Content

 Program objectives

-The objective of the program is to develop and/or refresh the literature searching and information management abilities of research assistants, teaching assistants, and graduate students.
+The objective of the program is to develop and/or refresh the literature searching and information management abilities of research assistants, teaching assistants, and other graduate students.

-Learners will gain
+Learners will gain information search and management knowledge, including

-• Greater knowledge of author rights and requirements
+• author rights and requirements

 FAQ